 #4 Keep a budget in mind

-Online courses are than their face-to-face alternatives, but that doesn’t mean that they’re free.
+Online courses are certainly cheaper than their face-to-face alternatives, but that doesn’t mean that they’re free.
 In fact, course fees can vary quite spectacularly between institutions, even for the same type of course.
 Compare courses to determine value, work out how much you’re willing/able to spend, and then work from there.

 #5 Consider your level